hldnova/deploy-beats-ecs/README.md

 10.1.1.1
 ```

-Edit group_vars/all to configure logstash hosts
+Edit group_vars/all to configure logstash hosts and ECS credentials
 ```bash
 output:
   logstash: